Haselnussbomber/PortraitHelper/README.md

 - **Portrait Mismatch Warning**
   Notifies you in chat when your portrait no longer matches your current appearance or gear.
   Click the chat message to open the Portrait Editor.

+## Known Issues

+- **Scrolling the animation timestamp forward does not advance the weapon animation of emotes like Battle Stance or Victory.**
+  Workaround: Scroll backwards once for it to reload the animation.
+  The animation system has not yet been fully understood/reverse engineered yet.
+Because forward and backward scrolling use different techniques, the animation will reload when scrolling backwards, updating the weapon positions too.
+- **It's possible to load animations that are job-specific with other jobs, but they end up stuck.**
+  Yup.
+Load a different animation then.